libdriver/mpu6050/README.md

 /src includes LibDriver MPU6050 source files.

-/interface includes LibDriver MPU6050 IIC platform independent template。
+/interface includes LibDriver MPU6050 IIC platform independent template.

-/test includes LibDriver MPU6050 driver test code and this code can test the chip necessary function simply。
+/test includes LibDriver MPU6050 driver test code and this code can test the chip necessary function simply.

 /example includes LibDriver MPU6050 sample code.

 /doc includes LibDriver MPU6050 offline document.

-/datasheet includes MPU6050 datasheet。
+/datasheet includes MPU6050 datasheet.

 /project includes the common Linux and MCU development board sample code.
 All projects use the shell script to debug the driver and the detail instruction can be found in each project's README.md.